deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 > </details>

-> Table 7 presents the model architectures of student LLMs with varying sizes, showing their hidden size, feed-forward network hidden size, number of layers, attention heads, and query groups.
+> This table presents the model architectures of student LLMs with different sizes, including hidden size, FFN hidden size, number of layers, attention heads, and query groups.

 {{< table-caption >}}